1. Introduction#

 All code chunks, including code comments and textual outputs, form an integral part of this book’s text.
 They should not be skipped by the reader.
 On the contrary, they must become objects of our intense reflection and thorough investigation.

-For instance, whenever we introduce a few functions, it may be a clever idea to look it up in the help system.
+For instance, whenever we introduce a function, it may be a clever idea to look it up in the help system.
 Moreover, playing with the presented code (running, modifying, experimenting, etc.) is also very beneficial.
 We should develop the habit of asking ourselves questions like “What would happen if…”, and then finding the answers on our own.

 We are now ready to discuss the most significant operations on numeric vectors, which constitute the main theme of the next chapter.
 See you there.